Your drinking water quality

 If you have more sensitive taste buds, you may sometimes notice a smell or taste of chlorine, but this is not a bad thing – on the contrary, it just shows that the water is safe.

 If the chlorine smell seems strong, pour the water into a jar and leave it to stand for a while.
 Chlorine evaporates when it comes into contact with oxygen.
+Alternatively, you can fill the bottle with tap water and put it in the fridge to keep the water cool and fresh.

 Lead